affair-recoveryHave you cheated or been cheated on?

 There is nothing quite like the pain and shock caused when a partner has been unfaithful.
 The hurt partner often experiences a profound loss of self–respect and falls into a depression that can last for years.
 For the relationship, infidelity is often a death blow.

 After the Affair is the first book to help readers survive this crisis.
-Written by a clinical psychologist who has been treating distressed couples for 22 years, it guides both hurt and unfaithful partners through the three stages of healing: normalizing feelings, deciding whether to recommit, and revitalizing the relationship.
-It provides proven, practical advice to help the couple change their behavior toward each other, cultivate trust and forgiveness and build a healthier, more conscious intimate partnership.
+It was written by a clinical psychologist treating distressed couples for 22 years.
+The book guides both hurt and unfaithful partners through the three stages of healing: normalizing feelings, deciding whether to recommit and revitalizing the relationship.
+It provides proven, practical advice to help the couple change their behavior toward each other, cultivate trust and forgiveness, and build a healthier, more conscious, intimate partnership.